jirenius/blog-posts/resgate-nats-blog-post/sync-web-clients-data-in-realtime-with-nats.md

 [&#115;&#097;&#109;&#117;&#101;&#108;&#064;&#106;&#105;&#114;&#101;&#110;&#105;&#117;&#115;&#046;&#099;&#111;&#109;](mailto:&#115;&#097;&#109;&#117;&#101;&#108;&#064;&#106;&#105;&#114;&#101;&#110;&#105;&#117;&#115;&#046;&#099;&#111;&#109;)

 Or find me in the [NATS Community](https://natsio.slack.com/messages/DBET737GV).

+## About the author

+Samuel Jirénius is a long time developer with his roots in C64 Basic and Amiga's Motorola 68k assembler, but is now using a wide variety of technologies (with a passion for [Go](https://golang.org/)) to bring highly interactive web experiences to end users.

+He has been working as the system architect and lead developer of Altitude Xperience, a cloud based call center solution developed by [Altitude](https://www.altitude.com/).
+The call center market's requirement of scalability, high availablity, and real time client synchronization, seeded the ideas that would eventually, after leaving Altitude, lead to the development of Resgate.

+Samuel is currently working at [PRO NON X](https://www.prononx.se/)

 ## Links
 * **[Resgate](https://github.com/jirenius/resgate)** - project page for the realtime API gateway